2002-2009 GMC Envoy

 Add an amplifier for better sound

 No matter what else you do to your audio system, to further improve the sound quality, consider installing a 4-channel amplifier for your speakers.
 That will let you get the best sound from your music and really fill up the Envoy's spacious cabin.
 And if you install a new subwoofer, you'll also need to install an amplifier to power it as well.
-Talk to one of our advisors to get some ideas for how to economically and easily build your system.
+Learn more about adding amps to your system in our Car Amplifier Buying Guide.

 Rear-view camera